thejanmejay/PLURA/README.md

 **Contributing**

-We welcome contributions to enhance the functionality and usability of the Hospital Management System.
+We welcome contributions to enhance the functionality and usability of the PLURA.
 Please fork the repository, make your changes, and submit a pull request.

 **License**
 This project is licensed under the janmejaysingh License.